-In Part One, I laid out the case of the intriguing stink of foreign campaign intervention.
+In Part One, we laid out the case of the intriguing stink of foreign campaign intervention.
 This was based on one or two slices of Twitter data taken from 400,000+ #TrudeauMustGo tweets.

 This particular social media “campaign” is dominated both by hyperactive users, as well as users whose bios are pro-MAGA and pro-Trump and contain buzzwords of a Twitter-fueled democratic information apocalypse.